mi-account-dev1234/UmProgramaDeChat/README.md

     To close the window, press the close button or send the ":exit" To send this message, type your message and press the send button To show this window, press the help button

+If you are a professional in programmation, if you can, help me with the code.

+Made by: Miguel Luiz